 "Spy camera" is a pretty broad term, and there's quite a bit of overlap with other types of camera.
-If you're interested in these models, then we'd suggest also checking out trail cameras as well as action cameras, home security cameras and pet cameras, as many of these provide similar functionality to a spy camera.
+If you're interested in the cameras on this list, we'd suggest also checking out trail cameras as well as action cameras, home security cameras and pet cameras, as many of these provide similar functionality to a spy camera.

 For this guide, we've included spy cameras at a range of different price points, so there should be something for every user.
-Let's get cracking with our recommendations for the best spy cameras you can buy right now in 2021!
+Let's get started with our recommendations for the best spy cameras you can buy right now in 2021!

 Best spy camera in 2021